PlayPratz/Scorecard/README.md

 #### Bowler Innings

-A bowler's innings, also called a **spell**, consists of a list of [balls](#-ball) played by that bowler.
+A bowler's innings, also called a **spell**, consists of a list of [balls](#-ball) delivered by that bowler.
 Using this, we can derive the following data:

 1. Number of overs (or balls) bowled
 2. Number of wickets taken